 1. Remember the NSA scandal?
 In January Apple released a statement relating to its involvement in this, claiming that: “We believe strongly that our customers have the right to understand how their personal information is being handled…” adding: “Personal conversations are protected using end-to-end encryption over iMessage and FaceTime, and Apple does not store location data, Maps searches, or Siri requests in any identifiable form”.

 2. 24 January was a big day for Apple and the Mac – it had been 30 years since Apple introduced the first ever Macintosh.
 Apple celebrated this milestone with a Happy Birthday Mac website which included a timeline and stories from Mac users who visited the site.
-Take a look at our Mac at 30 channel.

 3. In April Apple updated the MacBook Air and lowered prices for the popular laptop range, now starting at £749.